markjamesm/markjamesm.github.io/_posts/2020-10-25-developing-a-cli-music-player-csharp.md

 - Be CLI-based
 - Cross-platform support

 Moreover, I also wanted to make sure that I made use of Test Driven Development and code linting within the project.
 For this project, I'm making use of Stylecop to enfore proper code style.
-For the curious, you can view the entire MusicSharp code repository in its current state <a href="https://github.com/markjamesm/MusicSharp" target="_blank">on Github</a>.
+For the curious, you can view the entire MusicSharp code repository in its current state <a href="https://github.com/markjamesm/MusicSharp">on Github</a>.
 I highly recommend following the repo to keep up to date with the latest commits (and a star wouldn't be too bad either :-P)!

 ## Getting Started

 Armed with a name and an idea, the next thing I needed was to settle on was which C# libraries I would use to implement the UI and audio functionality.
-After doing some research, I decided that the optimal solution would be to use <a href="https://github.com/migueldeicaza/gui.cs" target="_blank">Terminal.Gui</a> for the UI elements and <a href="https://github.com/naudio/NAudio" target="_blank">NAudio</a> to handle the audio side of things.
+After doing some research, I decided that the optimal solution would be to use <a href="https://github.com/migueldeicaza/gui.cs">Terminal.Gui</a> for the UI elements and <a href="https://github.com/naudio/NAudio">NAudio</a> to handle the audio side of things.
 Created by Miuel de Icaza (the creator of Mono and Xamarin), Terminal.Gui is a cross-platform library for building console-based applications that work on monochrome terminals as well as modern terminals with mouse support.
 Leveraging Termnial.Gui to build the UI, I chose NAudio to handle the audio playing capabilities of MusicSharp as its a mature C# library.

 ## Mocking up a simple UI